Applications NOW Open

 Click HERE to learn about the 2024 GFPI Community Fund Awardees and their projects

-When it comes to selecting awardees, we’ve assembled an Evaluation Team with diverse experiences, identities, and perspectives.
+When it comes to selecting awardees, we’ve assembled a review committee with diverse experiences, identities, and perspectives.
 Located across the metro Chicago area and within a 250-mile radius, this team has helped shape our application materials and will play a central role in the final decision-making process.

 This year’s Review Committee includes: